pathipat11/Online-Hostel-Reservation-System/README.md

 4. **Run the Project:**
    - Place the project folder in the `htdocs` directory if using XAMPP.
    - Start Apache and MySQL from XAMPP.
-   - Open your browser and navigate to `http://localhost/<project-folder>/admin_food.php`.
+   - Open your browser and navigate to `http://localhost/<project-folder>/home_Page/dashbord.php`.

-## Usage
-### Room Management
-1. Navigate to the "Rooms" section.
-2. View, add, edit, or delete room records.
-3. Use the search bar to quickly locate rooms by their Room ID.

-### Food Management
-1. Navigate to the "Foods" section.
-2. View, add, edit, or delete food records.
-3. Use the search bar to quickly locate food items by their Food ID.

 ## Security Features
 - Confirmation dialog boxes for delete operations.